 Panama's Tocumen International Airport is located just 30 minutes southeast of Panama City.
 Direct and connecting flights depart and arrive daily, flying to and from all major destinations.
-As well, the airports in Bocas del Toro and David service international flights.
+Also, the airports in Bocas del Toro and David service international flights.

-Traveling by bus throughout Panama is efficient and affordable, and virtually every part of the country is accessible.
-Larger cities, like David, Santiago and Colon, are serviced by large, modern buses, whereas much of the country’s interior is serviced by mini-buses.
-All buses depart from the Albrook Bus Termina and are privately owned, they are not part of the state owned Metro bus system.
+Traveling by bus in Panama is both efficient and affordable, and virtually every part of the country is accessible.
+Larger cities, like David, Santiago, and Colon, are serviced by large, modern buses, whereas much of the country’s interior is serviced by mini-buses.
+All buses depart from the Albrook Bus Terminal and are privately owned—they are not part of the state-owned Metro bus system.

-The metropolitan bus system, known as "'El Metro", has a fleet of uban buses that run along most of the city's main arteries.
-In order to ride the Metro you'll need to purchase a pre-paid card, which, unfortunately, are not easy to come by.
-The best places to purchase a card is at the Albrook or "5 de Mayo" bus terminals, as they are the largest.
-They are difficult, if not impossible, to find elsewhere.
-Local routes, or those that traveling within the city district, cost $0.25, whereas longer routes to the outer-lying areas cost $1.25.
-Visit their website for more information (Spanish only).
+The metropolitan bus system, known as "'El Metro," has a fleet of large, urban buses that run along most of the city's main arteries.
+To ride the Metro you'll need to purchase a pre-paid Metro card, which, unfortunately, is not easy to come by.
+The best places to purchase one are at the Albrook or "5 de Mayo" bus terminals—they are difficult, if not impossible, to find elsewhere.
+Local routes or those that circulate within the city district cost $0.25, whereas longer routes to the outer-lying areas cost $1.25.
+Visit their website for more information—Spanish only.

-Buses to Chiriqui Grande, Almirante and Changuinola depart daily during late afternoon, early evening hours.
-The ride lasts approximately 10.
+Buses to Chiriqui Grande, Almirante, and Changuinola depart daily during the late afternoon, early evening hours.
+The ride lasts approximately 10 hours.

-Buses to the Panama/Costa Rica border (Paso Canoas) depart daily, making brief stops in Santiago and David.
-The trips lasts approximately 8.5–9 hours.
-As well, you can take a bus to David (see above), and then take a local bus to the border.
-On the Caribbean side, buses depart Changuinola daily en route to Puerto Viejo, Cahuita, Limon and San Jose Costa Rica.
+Buses to the Panama/Costa Rica border (Paso Canoas) depart daily, stopping briefly in Santiago and David.
+The trip lasts approximately 8.5–9 hours.
+Also, you can take a bus to David (see above) and then another local bus to the border.
+On the Caribbean side, buses depart Changuinola daily en route to Puerto Viejo, Cahuita, Limon, and San José, Costa Rica.

-There are just two bus companies offer intenational bus service between Panama City and San José, Costa Rica.
+There are just two bus companies offer bus service between Panama City, Panama and San José, Costa Rica.

-The train station is located near to, and a bit further from the city than the Albrook Bus Terminal.
+The train station is located near to but a bit further away from the city than the Albrook Bus Terminal.
 There are no Metro buses that stop at the station, so you'll need to hire a taxi.

 Taxi’s throughout Panama are plentiful and can be easily recognized by their yellow color and numbered markings.
-All fares are based on zones, there are no meters; cab drivers are required by law to carry a copy of the zone chart with them at all times.
-Most fares within the metropolitan area average $2.00 - $4.00, and for each addition passenger there is a $0.50 surcharge.
-Trips between Panama City and Tocumen International Airport cost $25.00 - $30.00 for two people (one way).
-The standard hourly rate for taxi rental in Panama City hovers between $8.00 - $12.00, depending on the vehicle type and service you are requesting.
+All fares are based on zones; there are no meters and cab drivers are required by law to carry a copy of the zone chart with them at all times.
+Most fares within the metropolitan area average $2.00 - $4.00 and an additional $0.50 surcharge for each additional passenger.
+One-way trips between Panama City and Tocumen International Airport cost approximately $25.00 - $30.00 for two people.
+The standard hourly rate hovers between $8.00 - $12.00, depending on the vehicle type and service you are requesting.